unrealwork/atsd-use-cases/ChicagoCrime/README.md

 ### Homicide Numbers
 --------------------

-Below is an image of monthly homicide totals from January 2001 through December 2016.
+Below is an image of monthly homicide totals from January 2008 through December 2016.
 The month with the highest murder total in 2016 was August, which experienced 90 murders.
 August 2015 only had 53 murders.
+Taking a closer look at this graph, we can see that every year seems to follow a general trend of low numbers to start the year out, with totals

 ![Figure 1](Images/Figure1.png)